TeraWulf Inc. (WULF) Stock: A Look at the Analyst Recommendations

 WULF) stock’s latest price update

-The stock of TeraWulf Inc. (NASDAQ: WULF) has decreased by -2.63 when compared to last closing price of 1.52.
-Despite this, the company has experienced a -7.50% fall in its stock price over the last five trading sessions.
+The stock of TeraWulf Inc. (NASDAQ: WULF) has increased by 8.00 when compared to last closing price of 1.50.
+Despite this, the company has experienced a -0.61% fall in its stock price over the last five trading sessions.

 WULF’s Market Performance

-TeraWulf Inc. (WULF) has experienced a -7.50% fall in stock performance for the past week, with a -6.92% drop in the past month, and a 117.68% rise in the past quarter.
-The volatility ratio for the week is 9.28%, and the volatility levels for the past 30 days are at 9.62% for WULF.
-The simple moving average for the past 20 days is -11.11% for WULF’s stock, with a 37.19% simple moving average for the past 200 days.
+TeraWulf Inc. (WULF) has seen a -0.61% fall in stock performance for the week, with a -8.99% decline in the past month and a 151.24% surge in the past quarter.
+The volatility ratio for the week is 9.48%, and the volatility levels for the past 30 days are at 9.22% for WULF.
+The simple moving average for the past 20 days is -1.25% for WULF’s stock, with a 50.24% simple moving average for the past 200 days.

-During the last 5 trading sessions, WULF fell by -7.50%, which changed the moving average for the period of 200-days by +0.68% in comparison to the 20-day moving average, which settled at $1.6545.
-In addition, TeraWulf Inc. saw 122.36% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, WULF rose by +0.31%, which changed the moving average for the period of 200-days by -3.25% in comparison to the 20-day moving average, which settled at $1.6387.
+In addition, TeraWulf Inc. saw 143.39% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading